200 Facts About Nepal and Nepali | Nepalese

 Marriage in Nepalese society may not seem or look like a normal marriage if you are not from the Nepali community and Nepal.
 But these things are normal here.
 Nepalese Brides are well decorated with everything red and lots of jewelry.
 They also spend a lot on furniture and other stuff even if they are not able to afford it.
 Due to these things marriage is fun, enjoyable, and disastrous sometimes It is a time-consuming thing to do.
 Also at the same time, it requires a lot of money and people to complete this event.

 24. When You Know That This is Free

 How much food do you eat?
-Are you in dieting?
+Are you dieting?
 Do you eat a lot of food if you are given it for free or at a low cost?
-Nepalese people if getting something for free can eat more than it can go on their stomach but if need to pay for it they will even not eat one-fourth part of their stomach.
+Nepalese people if getting something for free can eat more than can go on their stomach but if need to pay for it they will even not eat one-fourth part of their stomach.

 25. Don’t be a Corrupt Please

-Most of the Nepalese people who are in political parties and job are corrupted.
+Most of the Nepalese people who are in political parties and jobs are corrupted.
 The people of Nepal want peace and prosperity.
 On the other hand, they want the development of their country.
-So for all these things to happen all the Nepalese people must do their job wisely, they must not be taking part in the activities like corruption or help and support any other person involving in such sort of activity.
+So for all these things to happen all the Nepalese people must do their job wisely, they must not be taking part in the activities like corruption or help and support any other person involved in such sort of activity.

 27. A Sign of Blessing

 Do you want to stay blessed?
 Here is a thing you may want to try, a red mark on the forehead called Tika is a sign of blessing for every Nepalese Person if he/she belongs to the Hindu community.

 28. Are you from Christian Community, Then You Probably Be Eating a Meat of Cow

 Nepalese people call Christianity a religion that eats a cow.
 Some may consider other religions to eat these animals’ meat, too.